Air Conditioning FAQ

-Offers that reduce your new A.C. system price are available, time sensitive and change periodically.
-The Utility Companies (AEP and Columbia Gas) and the equipment manufactures offer mail in rebates and instant discounts that can also significantly reduce the cost of a new heating and A.C. system.
+Offers that reduce your new A.C. system price are available, time-sensitive and change periodically.
+The Utility Companies (AEP and Columbia Gas) and the equipment manufacturers offer mail-in rebates and instant discounts that can also significantly reduce the cost of a new heating and A.C. system.

 TIP: Check with Government and Utility websites or call Midwest (614-252-5241) for more details.